Modern Apprentice Community Coach Programme

-- We offer a vocational qualification pathway, linked to local rugby clubs and schools which involves working towards a Modern Apprenticeship Level 2 in Sports Coaching: Rugby Union or Level 3 in Leisure Management
+- We offer a vocational qualification pathway, linked to local rugby clubs and schools which involves working towards a Modern Apprenticeship Level 3 in Leisure Management

 - The Modern Apprentice Community Coach programme is a partnership between Scottish Rugby and rugby clubs, schools or local authorities and Skills Development Scotland (SDS).